TJRoh01/libes/README.md

     linkStyle 10 stroke:#f88379,stroke-width:2px;
 ```

+## SemVer
+This library respects SemVer, and guarantees decryption backwards compatibility.

+This means that data encrypted using library version X.Y.Z can be decrypted
+using any superseding library version as long as X is the same.

+For example, data encrypted using version 0.5.7 can be decrypted using version
+0.5.7 or 0.11.1, but not using versions 1.2.3, 0.5.6, or 0.4.10.

+Effort will be made to keep X, the major version, decryption backwards compatible
+as well, but no guarantee is given.

+## Release Tracks
+- v0.1.Z: prototype
+- v0.(2+).Z: beta, adding algorithms
+- v1.0.0-pre.W: pre-production, refactoring, memory zeroing
+- v1.Y.Z: production, potentially backwards-incompatible refactoring, wasm support

 ## Conditional Compilation
 All algorithm combinations are gated behind features, to reduce how much is
 being compiled.
 Features are named exactly like the algorithm names in the